ai4r/Gesture-Generation-from-Trimodal-Context/README.md

 ```
 1. data_folder                                       ## Name of Data Folder
 2. render_dir                                        ## Name of Render Folder
-3. target_file                                       ## * : for all files, Names of file : render a specific file
+3. target_file                                       ## * : for all files,
+                                                       Names of file : render a specific file
 4. You can change the details of render setting
+  - character_num                                    ## default is "123",
+                                                        If you create a new mesh, you could change this.
+                                                        This is corresponding with camera number.
-  - resolution_percentage                            ## defulat is 100
+  - resolution_percentage                            ## default is 100
-  - render_video                                     ## True : render video, False : render image frames only
+  - render_video                                     ## True : render video,
+                                                        False : render image frames only
-  - test_run                                         ## True : render 10 frames for the test, Fasle : render all frames
+  - test_run                                         ## True : render 10 frames for the test,
+                                                        False : render all frames
   - upsample
   - out_fps
   - verbose
   - etc

-* you don't need to change [character_num="123"]
 ```

 You can find the details `renderAnim.py` in blender file.